-Three separate surveys have occurred in the Gulf of Alaska in the summer.
-In summer 2013, the U.S. Navy-funded Gulf of Alaska Line-Transect Survey (GOALS-II) surveyed for marine mammals within the Temporary Maritime Activities Area (TMAA) using visual line-transect methods and passive acoustic monitoring (Rone et al. 2014).
+Four separate surveys have occurred in the Gulf of Alaska in the summer.
+In summer 2013, the U.S. Navyfunded Gulf of Alaska Line-Transect Survey (GOALS-II) surveyed for marine mammals within the Temporary Maritime Activities Area (TMAA) using visual line-transect methods and passive acoustic monitoring (Rone et al. 2014).
 In August 2015, a dedicated vessel survey for right whales was conducted by NMFS using visual and acoustic survey techniques, surveying both the shelf and deeper waters to the south (Rone et al. 2017).
-And in summer 2019, the IWC POWER cruise systematically surveyed the northern Gulf of Alaska, within the U.S. Exclusive Economic Zone, from Umnak Pass in the Aleutian Islands to the Canadian border in the eastern North

-Pacific (Matsuoka et al. 2020).
-In all three surveys, right whales were acoustically detected in the Barnabus Trough area off Kodiak Island, but were not visually observed.
+In summer 2019, the IWC POWER cruise systematically surveyed the northern Gulf of Alaska, within the U.S. Exclusive Economic Zone, from Umnak Pass in the Aleutian Islands to the Canadian border in the eastern North Pacific (Matsuoka et al. 2020).
+In all three surveys, right whales were acoustically detected in the Barnabas Trough area off Kodiak Island, but were not visually observed.
+However, in summer 2021, the Pacific Marine Assessment Program for Protected Species (PacMAPPS) cruise surveyed the shelf and slope of the northern Gulf of Alaska, from the west side of Kodiak Island to Kayak Island near Chugach, Alaska.
+Four North Pacific right whales were sighted during this survey, two in Barnabas Trough near the southern end of the critical habitat and two near the Trinity Islands to the southwest of Kodiak Island (Crance et al. 2022).
+One of the individuals sighted in Barnabas Trough was matched to an animal that was seen by Canada's Department of Fisheries and Oceans (DFO) off Haida Gwaii in British Columbia on 12 June earlier that year (Little 2021), which marks the first time a North Pacific right whale has been initially sighted in British Columbia and then resighted elsewhere.

 Most of the illegal Soviet catches of right whales occurred in offshore areas, including a large area to the east and southeast of Kodiak Island (Doroshenko 2000, Ivashchenko and Clapham 2012); the Soviet catch distribution closely parallels that seen in plots of 19th-century American whaling catches by Townsend (1935).
 Whether this region remains an important habitat for this species is currently unknown.
-The sightings and acoustic detection of right whales in coastal waters east of Kodiak Island indicate at least occasional use of this area; however, the lack of visual detections of right whales during the GOALS-II cruise in July 2013, the NMFS cruise in August 2015, and the IWC POWER cruise in 2019 adds to the concern that right whales may today be extremely rare in the Gulf of Alaska.
+The recent PacMAPPS sightings and acoustic detection of right whales in coastal waters east of Kodiak Island indicate at least occasional use of this area; however, the lack of visual detections of right whales during the GOALS-II cruise in July 2013, the NMFS cruise in August 2015, and the IWC POWER cruise in 2019 adds to the concern that right whales may today be extremely rare in the Gulf of Alaska.
 To date, there have been no matches of photographically identified individuals between the Gulf of Alaska and the Bering Sea, and there is no information to address the question of whether these regions are connected or whether they form largely separate subpopulations.